 Losing weight, and keeping it off, is no easy task.
 Cutting the yolks out of your eggs can deprive you of nutrients along with cutting your caloric intake.
 Many diets, exercise programs, weight loss procedures, and even weight loss surgeries all fall into this same category of needing to balance the tradeoffs to find what works for you.

 At True You, we help a wide range of individuals to find the right solutions for each and every person we work with.
-Some people may find that the weight loss they need is waiting on the other side of a series of injections such as the Wegovy weight loss medication.
-For others, procedures such as an endoscopic sleeve gastroplasty may be necessary to achieve necessary results.
+For some, procedures such as an endoscopic sleeve gastroplasty may be necessary to achieve necessary results.
 In still other cases, individuals who have already undergone a bariatric surgery find that the unwanted weight they lost has returned, meaning a bariatric revision may be needed.

 Wherever you are in your journey to find freedom from the challenges of excess body weight, True You is here to help.
 If you are ready to take the next step toward life at a healthy, sustainable weight, request a consultation with True You today.